 Follow the 3Ws and do your DAILY HEALTH CHECK before leaving your residence hall or coming to campus.
 Click here for the latest university COVID-19 updates.

 The Mathematics and Science Education Center will continue to support faculty and students by providing access to its library of materials and resources.
-If you are a faculty member and have specific requests for your spring 2021 course or would like to brainstorm about your current needs with our staff, contact Leah McManus at firstname.lastname@example.org for a consultation regarding your needs.
-Currently faculty or students can request items from the library by emailing Leah McManus at mcmanusld@appstate or by clicking on the .
+If you are a faculty member and have specific requests for your summer 2021 course or would like to brainstorm about your current needs with our staff, contact Leah McManus at firstname.lastname@example.org for a consultation regarding your needs.
+Currently faculty or students can request items from the library by emailing Leah McManus at mcmanusld@appstate.
 Currently, items should be requested no less than 3 business days in advance and will be made available on a cart outside of the Center, located in suite 506 of the Reich College of Education building.
 Items can be returned to the provided bins outside of the Center for cleaning prior to being returned to the collection for circulation.
 Please note that there are also STEM kits and other materials available through the Belk Library.

 Visit our Facebook page or find us on twitter (@AppState_MSEC) for latest event information and STEM ideas!